Frequently asked questions

 Yes, the hotel will provide free Wi-Fi.
 Having access to data is essential.
 It will allow them to liaise with the Home Office, progress their application, attend legal meetings and most importantly stay in touch with family around the world.

-What religion are the Asylum Seekers?
+What religion are the asylum seekers?

 We will not know the faiths of individuals until they arrive.
 Mears will ensure that individuals have access to practice their chosen faith should they wish to.
 All faith groups and organisations will all be invited to provide support as required.